stanford-rc/www.sherlock.stanford.edu/src/docs/orders.md

     <br/>_It could be the same PTA used for the capital portion of the
     purchase, or a different one_

+Hardware costs could be spread over multiple PTAs (with a maximum of 2 PTAs per order).
+But please note that the infrastructure fees have to be charged to a single PTA.

 ### Placing an order

 To start ordering compute nodes for Sherlock: